nicholasclark-artist/DCG/README.md

 - ACE3 support
 - ACRE2 support
 - TFAR support
-- Coop mission
+- Coop mission template

 ### How Do I Use DCG?
-The latest version of [Community Based Addons](https://forums.bistudio.com/topic/168277-cba-community-base-addons-arma-3/) is required on the server and client.
+The latest version of [Community Based Addons](https://forums.bistudio.com/topic/168277-cba-community-base-addons-arma-3/) is required on the **server and client**.

 **Server Setup**
 - Extract the DCG and CBA zip files to the server's Arma 3 folder
 - After extracting the files, @dcg and @cba_a3 should exist in the server's Arma 3 directory
+- To configure a mission for DCG, take a quick look at [Setting up a DCG compatible mission](https://github.com/nicholasclark-artist/DCG/wiki/Setting-up-a-DCG-compatible-mission)
 - If you wish to customize DCG's settings, check out [Customizing DCG settings](https://github.com/nicholasclark-artist/DCG/wiki/Customizing-DCG-Settings)
-- If you would like to set up a mission for DCG, take a quick look at [Setting up a DCG compatible mission](https://github.com/nicholasclark-artist/DCG/wiki/Setting-up-a-DCG-compatible-mission)

 ### Can I Contribute to DCG?
 Dynamic Combat Generator is **open source**.
 Feel free to fork this repository and submit a pull request.
 Teamwork makes the dream work!